!!!!now taking reservations for 2017 sacramento river steelhead fishing trips!!!! Call (707) 616-1905 or send me a contact message here!!!!

 sacramento river fishing report:

-8/14- The Sacramento River is fishing very good for wild rainbow trout/steelhead.
-Fishing in Redding below the SR 44 bridge is best for drifting Dick Nite spoons, natural cured roe, or back trolling small plugs.
-The river is now open to trout fishing above the SR 44 bridge!!
+10/27- The Sacramento River is fishing very good for wild rainbow trout/steelhead.
+Fishing in Redding beelow the SR 44 bridge is best for drifting Dick Nite spoons, Pautzke Bor X O Fire natural cured roe, or back trolling small plugs.
+The river is now open to steelhead and trout fishing above the SR 44 bridge!!

 The Sacramento River is the largest in California, descending all the way from the shadowy Mount Shasta to the San Francisco Bay, creating a wildlife paradise in its path.
 Although the area is popular for its boating, swimming, and camping resources, nothing beats the excitement of the Sacramento River guided fishing trips.